Migration and modernization: Common questions

 General questions

-What are the migration options in Migration and modernization?
+What are the migration options with the Migration and modernization tool?

-The Migration and modernization tool offers two options for migrating your source servers and virtual machines to Azure: agentless migration and agent-based migration.
+The Migration and modernization tool offers agentless and agent-based migration to migrate your source servers and virtual machines (VMs) to Azure.

-Regardless of the migration option chosen, the first step to migrate a server using the Migration and modernization tool is to start replication for the server.
-This performs an initial replication of your VM/server data to Azure.
-After the initial replication is completed, an ongoing replication (ongoing delta-sync) is established to migrate incremental data to Azure.
-Once the operation reaches the delta-sync stage, you can choose to migrate to Azure at any time.
+Regardless of which migration option you choose, the first step to migrate a server by using the Migration and modernization tool is to start replication for the server.
+This process performs an initial replication of your VM/server data to Azure.
+After the initial replication is completed, an ongoing replication (delta sync) is established that migrates incremental data to Azure.
+After the operation reaches the delta-sync stage, you can choose to migrate to Azure at any time.

-Agent-based migrations require Azure Migrate software (agents) to be installed on the source VMs/machines to be migrated.
-The agent-based option doesn’t rely on the virtualization platform for the replication functionality.
-Therefore, it can be used with any server running an x86/x64 architecture and a version of an operating system supported by the agent-based replication method.
+Agent-based migrations require that you install Azure Migrate software (agents) on the source VMs that you're migrating.
+The agent-based option doesn't rely on the virtualization platform for the replication functionality.
+It can be used with any server that runs an x86/x64 architecture and a version of an operating system that the agent-based replication method supports.

-While the agentless migration offers another convenience and simplicity over the agent-based replication options for the supported scenarios (VMware and Hyper-V), you may want to consider using the agent-based scenario for the following use cases:
+Agentless migration offers more convenience and simplicity than agent-based replication options for VMware and Hyper-V VMs.
+However, you might want to consider using the agent-based scenario for the following use cases:

-• IOPS constrained environment: Agentless replication uses snapshots and consumes storage IOPS/bandwidth.
+• Environments constrained by input/output operations per second (IOPS): Agentless replication uses snapshots and consumes storage IOPS/bandwidth.
 We recommend the agent-based migration method if there are constraints on storage/IOPS in your environment.

-• If you don't have a vCenter Server, you can treat your VMware VMs as physical servers and use the agent-based migration workflow.
+• No vCenter Server: If you don't have a vCenter Server, you can treat your VMware VMs as physical servers and use the agent-based migration workflow.

 What geographies are supported for migration with Azure Migrate?

-Review the supported geographies for public and government clouds.
+Review the supported geographies for public clouds and government clouds.

 Can I use the same Azure Migrate project to migrate to multiple regions?

-While you can create assessments for multiple regions in an Azure Migrate project, one Azure Migrate project can be used to migrate servers to one Azure region only.
-You can create additional Azure Migrate projects for each region that you need to migrate to.
+Although you can create assessments for multiple regions in an Azure Migrate project, one Azure Migrate project can be used to migrate servers to only one Azure region.
+You can create more Azure Migrate projects for other regions.

-• For agentless VMware migrations, the target region is locked once you enable the first replication.
+• For agentless VMware migrations, the target region is locked when you enable the first replication.

 Can I use the same Azure Migrate project to migrate to multiple subscriptions?